 The health of any system requires that all it’s parts are able to adapt to each others’ needs.
 When that doesn’t happen, the system cannot be healthy.

 Both of these statements successfully capture what they set out to describe.
 Which one is better?
 You might, and not without a reason, say that it is of course the first one.
 After all, it is the only one of the two that has the words “biological”, “internal balance” and “organs”.
 And indeed, as far as descriptive statements go, it earns full credit for what it set out to accomplish.

 But which one (if any) left you with a want to know more?
 I would hope that is the second one.
 By not specifically mentioning anything about how complex biological organisms work, but still accurately describing it, it was able to do something bigger – to extend itself beyond what it was responding to.

 That second statement is what is often referred to as a “Big Idea”, the anchoring point that gives us reason to learn and teach any particular topic.
 By broadening this anchoring point beyond the limits of the topic that it is coming from, we can increase the chances that what we learn could be used to think about issues and questions that have nothing at all to do with that topic.

 Few things are as universal as the importance of balance, and few things require the complex sets of interactions that the maintenance of balance does.
-In turn, the only way to understand these interactions, is to first learn how each part of the system works, and how it plays a part in the maintenance of that balance.

 The more evidence we acquire about the different parts of a system, the better we can understand how it works, the better decisions we can make decisions about how to keep it healthy, and the less likely we are to believe claims that don’t correspond with our evidence.